French Deposition Interpreters | Interpretation Services

 Commonly used in the law of the United States and Canada, depositions, also known in some states as Examinations Before Trials, are out-of court oral testimonies made by witnesses as a means of gathering information for later use in court or as part of the litigation discovery process.
 During the deposition, the witness/witnesses are asked questions by the litigators (attorneys) which they must answer under oath.
 No judge is present and the court is not involved in this process.
 The witness(es)’ testimony is recorded by either a stenographer or electronic recording device and may be called upon in court.

-When a witness does not speak English as their first language, interpreters are required to bridge any communication difficultues.
+When a witness does not speak English as their first language, interpreters are required to bridge any communication difficulties.
 Given the vital importance of depositions in the litigation process, interpreters used in depositions must be experienced, professional and adhere to judicial protocol.
-They must have a thorough knowledge of "legalese" and any relevant industry terminology, as well as a thorough grasp of the nuances and idiosyncracies of both languages as questions are often challenging and/or subtle.
+They must have a thorough knowledge of “legalese” and any relevant industry terminology, as well as a thorough grasp of the nuances and idiosyncrasies of both languages as questions are often challenging and/or subtle.
 Due to the recent increase in non-English speaking witnesses, highly-skilled deposition interpreters are now even more in demand.
 TJC can guarantee deposition interpreters of the highest calibre, with many years experience in this type of work and the competence to ensure clarity, precision and utmost discretion.

 French is an official language in 33 countries across the globe.
 By this measure, it is second only to English (an official language in 45 countries).
 There are also many countries across the globe where French is not actually an official language but plays an important role in the commercial and cultural life of the people.